Mexican Mangonada Recipe (Chamoyada)

 How to Serve

 Mangonada are traditionally served inside a clear, disposable plastic cup.
+You can be more environmentally conscious and use a tall glass or short glasses, just not single use plastics.

 First chamoy sauce is drizzled inside of the cup to coat it before adding the rest of the ingredients.